EgosOwn/gosmartkeyboard/Dependencies.md

 ---

-# sendkeys
+# keylogger

-In order to avoid coding key press simulation for every major platform, we use [sendkeys](https://github.com/yunginnanet/sendkeys).
-This is a cross-platform library that uses the OS's native key press simulation using [keybd_event](https://github.com/micmonay/keybd_event)
+We use keylogger to get keyboard input on the client and simulate keystrokes on the server.

---- sendkeys import string
+--- keylogger import string

-    "github.com/EgosOwn/sendkeys"
+    "github.com/MarinX/keylogger"

 ---